Giladr11/RootOS/docs/README.md

 ### **Stage 1**
 - 🛡️ **Segment Setup**: Initializes segment registers for memory management in real mode.
-- 📥 **Load Stage 2**: Loads the second stage of the bootloader into memory.
+- 📥 **Load Stage 2**: Loads the second stage of the bootloader into memory using LBA.
 - 🚀 **Control Transfer**: Jumps to Stage 2 for further system initialization.

 ### **Stage 2**
 - 🛡️ **Segment Setup**: Reinitializes segment registers for consistency.
-- 📥 **Kernel Loading**: Loads the kernel into RAM for execution.
+- 📥 **Kernel Loading**: Loads the kernel into RAM for execution using LBA.
-- ✅ **Checksum Validation**: Verifies the kernel’s integrity through a crc32 checksum process.
+- ✅ **Checksum Validation**: Verifies the kernel’s integrity through a crc-32 checksum process.
+- ✅ **Enable A20 line**: Enabling A20 line in order to get access to more than 1MB of ram.
 - 🛠️ **GDT Setup**: Initializes the Global Descriptor Table (GDT) for protected mode.
 - 🔐 **Protected Mode Switch**: Transitions the CPU to protected mode, enabling advanced memory and security features.
 - 🚀 **Kernel Execution**: Transfers control to the kernel to begin core operating system functions.